Operational procedures for credit workshops

 Students will enroll through Continuing and Distance Education.
 An online enrollment form is available at www.uni.edu/continuinged/enroll

-Workshops that have at least 10 students enrolled by the end of April for May courses and by the end of May for June or July courses will be offered.
+Workshops that have at least 10 students enrolled by the prescribed dates will be offered.
 Courses not meeting minimum enrollment requirements are subject to cancellation.
 If a workshop is canceled due to low enrollment, instructors and students will be notified immediately.
 Once the commitment has been made to offer a workshop, it will not be canceled, even if the enrollment drops below the minimum requirements.

 Instructors who wish to offer a workshop with fewer than 10 enrollments will be paid 65% of the tuition collected.
 If the class reaches the threshold of 10 students, instructors will be paid the base salary.